MachineLs/IMU-data-and-feature-engineering/README.md

 # IMU-data-analysis and feature-engineering

-This project is cooperative projects, I use IMU data for facial classification(my thesis project) and motion tracking(Dr. Yincheng Jin's thesis), beacuse his paper hasn't been published yet.
-I won't upload motion tracking model traning part without his permission.
+This project is a cooperative project, I use IMU data for facial classification(my thesis project) and motion tracking(Dr. Yincheng Jin's thesis), beacuse his paper hasn't been published yet.
+I won't upload motion tracking traning part without his permission.

 Covert raw data into images and find the interval for each sample using Giotto-tda.